Von Willebrand disease (VWD) is a common inherited condition that can make you bleed more easily than normal.

 - in severe cases, von Willebrand factor concentrate

-Read more about treatments for heavy periods.
+Read more about treatments for heavy periods

-If you have VWD, it's a good idea to:
+If you have VWD, you should:

 - tell your doctor or nurse about your VWD if you need a vaccination – they can give the injection just under your skin to avoid painful bleeding in your muscles

-- avoid aspirin and anti-inflammatory drugs like ibuprofen unless your specialist advises you it's safe to use them , as these can make bleeding worse – use other medicines such as paracetamol instead
+- avoid aspirin and anti-inflammatory drugs like ibuprofen unless your specialist advises you it's safe to use them, as these can make bleeding worse – use other medicines such as paracetamol instead

 - ask your specialist if there are any activities you need to avoid – you should be able to take part in most sports and activities, but it's best to check first